NIRCam Grism Time-Series Observations of GJ 436b

 See also: NIRCam Grism Time SeriesNIRCam Time-Series Observation Recommended StrategiesNIRCam FiltersNIRCam Grisms

-Since we wish to observe spectroscopic transitions between 2.4–5.0 µm, we choose NIRCam grism time series over NIRISS single object slitless spectroscopy (which does not cover this wavelength range).
-Since this mode uses slitless spectroscopy, we will not have to be concerned with pointing-related flux variations that affect slit spectroscopy (e.g., NIRSpec BOTS operations).
+Since you wish to observe spectroscopic transitions between 2.4–5.0 µm, choose NIRCam grism time series over NIRISS single object slitless spectroscopy (which does not cover this wavelength range).
+Since this mode uses slitless spectroscopy, you will not have to be concerned with pointing-related flux variations that affect slit spectroscopy (e.g., NIRSpec BOTS operations).

 The grism osbervations in the long-wavelength channel can be used with a number of different broadband filters in the 2.4–5.0 µm range: F277W, F322W2, F356W, and F444W.
-For these observations, we perform the same length of observation with the F322W2 and with the F444W filters, covering 2 secondary eclipse events.
+For these observations, perform the same length of observation with the F322W2 and with the F444W filters, covering two secondary eclipse events.

 There is no choice of grating element with this template.